-2.17.
+- 2.18.
 Mutual Ventures stated that the previous invest to save proposals did not address the main reason that staff are leaving, namely caseloads.
 Mutual Ventures also commented on the intention to keep the two managed agency (Innovate) Teams until March 2025 as concerning, as these teams are expensive and should only be used to fill short term gaps.
-With stable, skilled, and confident leadership it was proposed that a more ambitious target could be set and caseload levels are now less of a concern, leading to a reduced need to rely on such teams.

-The Task and Finish Group heard from frontline managers about the strong morale and the positive impact that programmes such as Step Up to Social Work and employing overseas qualified social workers were having on recruitment and retention.
-The latest figures indicate that the current workforce strategies are working, although more focus should be given to career development pathways and practice development and support.
+With stable, skilled, and confident leadership it was proposed that a more ambitious target could be set and caseload levels are now less of a concern, leading to a reduced need to rely on such teams. - 2.19.
+The Scrutiny Task and Finish Group heard from frontline managers about the strong morale and the positive impact that programmes such as Step Up to Social Work and employing overseas qualified social workers were having on recruitment and retention.
+The latest figures indicate that the current workforce strategies are working.
 SCF has recently partnered with "Frontline" as further evidence of investment in practice development and support.
 The draft Business and Improvement Plan assumes an increase in permanent recruitment by 1% each year to reduce the costs spend on more expensive agency arrangements.
 This is building on the current successful programmes already in place which have seen an increase in the ratio of permanent to agency/vacancy which now sits at 77:23.
 This has enabled the release of one managed agency team 20 months earlier than planned and the second 18 months earlier.